 If you’re in search of seclusion and don’t mind being a 40-minute drive from Lake Michigan, this Craftsman-style cabin in the rural town of Baldwin is an excellent choice for a getaway.

 The rental is located on the banks of the National Wild and Scenic Pere Marquette River, which is famous for its rainbow and brown trout fishing in season.
 Gaze out at the river from the cabin’s huge windows or go exploring by using the provided tandem kayak, canoe, and fishing poles.

-There are a fire pit and grill for alfresco dining, plus a well-stocked kitchen with a vintage stove—perfect for cooking your own catches.
+There is a fire pit and grill for alfresco dining, plus a well-stocked kitchen with a vintage stove—perfect for cooking your own catches.
 If you don't have much luck on the river, you can head into town for a meal, like pizza and Italian food from Pompeii's, or you can get an ice cream dessert from locally renowned Jones' Homemade Ice Cream Parlor.

 The cabin features central heating and air-conditioning but doesn’t have a TV or Wi-Fi.
-Four-legged family members are welcome.
+Four-legged family members are also welcome.